 8.1 The price for the Goods (if relevant):

 (a) shall be the price set out in the Statement of Work, or if no price is quoted, the price agreed between the parties verbally or in writing prior; and

 (b) shall be inclusive of the costs of packaging, insurance and carriage of the Goods.
 No extra charges shall be effective unless agreed in writing and signed by the Customer.

-8.2.
-The charges for the Services shall be set out in the Order, and shall be the full and exclusive remuneration of the Supplier in respect of the performance of the Services.
+8.2 The charges for the Services shall be set out in the Statement of Work, and shall be the full and exclusive remuneration of the Supplier in respect of the performance of the Services.
 Unless otherwise agreed in writing by the Customer, the charges shall include every cost and expense of the Supplier directly or indirectly incurred in connection with the performance of the Services.

-8.3.
-In respect of the Goods, the Supplier shall invoice the Customer on or at any time after completion of delivery.
+8.3 In respect of the Goods (if applicable), the Supplier shall invoice the Customer on or at any time after completion of delivery.
 In respect of Services, the Supplier shall invoice the Customer on completion of the Services.
 Each invoice shall include such supporting information required by the Customer to verify the accuracy of the invoice, including but not limited to the relevant purchase order number.

 9. Intellectual property rights